crrojasmazo/Learning_AndroidMobileAutomation_POM/README.md

-# Learning Android Mobil eAutomation using POM
+# Learning Android Mobile Automation using POM

 Small project to practice the basics of the mobile automation with appium and UiAutomator2